What WV Can’t Wait For

-- Choose small farms over Big Ag and Big Pharma.
-Create a new Cannabis Secretary with the West Virginia Department of Agriculture to support new Cannabis Growing Regulatory Protocols that favor small growers, and make sure that all licensing, testing, and other regulations are written to favor local growers, producers, and sellers.
+- Create a new Cannabis Secretary with the West Virginia Department of Agriculture to support new Cannabis Growing Regulatory Protocols that favor small growers, and make sure that all licensing, testing, and other regulations are written to favor local growers, producers, and sellers.

 - Reduce the presence of a black market by making barriers to entry low, and creating clear, easy-to-follow regulations for the sale of cannabis at shops, cannabis bars, and cannabis-friendly establishments, and incentivizing large growers to follow licensing procedures.

-- Erase cannabis convictions.
-Remove cannabis offenders from prison and expunge the records of all cannabis offenders.
+- Remove cannabis offenders from prison and expunge the records of all cannabis offenders.
 Reallocate funds currently spent on enforcement and prosecution of non-violent cannabis offenses to assist those released from incarceration with vital services related to housing, education, and employment.

 - Ensure that gun owners do not lose their rights due to producing or using cannabis.

-- Ensure fairness.
-Make certain that people who have been disproportionately punished for cannabis cultivation, distribution and use--especially low-income and Black West Virginians--receive access and incentives to participate in this industry in proportion to the burden those communities have carried.
+- Make certain that people who have been disproportionately punished for cannabis cultivation, distribution and use–especially low-income and Black West Virginians–receive access and incentives to participate in this industry in proportion to the burden those communities have carried.

 - Create a tax structure that allows patients with valid WV Medical Cannabis Patient Identification Cards to purchase products at legal recreational cannabis dispensaries tax-free.

 - Discourage cannabis drug tests, either as requirements for hiring, or as requirements for qualifying for benefits.